 Student teams work after school to reach a series of milestones scheduled to keep them on track.
 An Industry Speaker Series provides students with expert insight into space, technology and STEM, enhancing their understanding of real world application of the skills they are learning.
 Other events include field trips for testing and a design review, both intended to deepen student understanding and learning through hands-on experience.

-Irvine CubeSat represents an incredible opportunity for over 125 diverse students to come together and gain advanced hands-on STEM experience with an emphasis on space.
-Students will not only assemble a CubeSat, but they will also participate in a professional team environment that challenges them to receive and process technical training in their team’s area of emphasis, collaborate with manufacturers to acquire components, and even participate in professional panel reviews of their work from experts such as JPL personnel.
+Irvine CubeSat represents an incredible opportunity for over 150 diverse students to come together and gain advanced hands-on STEM experience with an emphasis on space.
+Students not only assemble a CubeSat, but they also participate in a professional team environment that challenges them to receive and process technical training in their team’s area of emphasis, collaborate with manufacturers to acquire components, and even participate in professional panel reviews of their work from experts such as JPL personnel.